 Policy on Invoice Payments, Collection of fees and issues of receipts In all cases fees are to be paid on receipt of a bill as payment is requested one month in advance.
-Fees are to be handed into the Principal or staff.
-If fees are handed to staff, staff must place the fees in the allocated place.
-Receipts are then written and these are distributed with each child's letters.
+Fees are to be handed into the Principal or staff or Bacs payments must be made.
+Receipts are then issued electronically.
 All fees for the month must be received by the 18th of that current month and if fees are not paid by this date then there will be an interest charge rate at 8% from the due date when fees are due.
 If fees are outstanding parents will be informed no more than 3 times and if fees have still not been settled then this will result in termination of place.
 Failure to do so may result in termination of a child's place at Countryside.
 Fees are charged all year round, for all sessions enrolled for, except when the Nursery is closed i.e.:- Bank Holidays and approximately 1 week at Christmas.
 Please note that we charge for all times that the child is away, for example, sickness or family holidays in order to retain the place for the child.
-There will be an annual increase in fees every March.
+Also to retain your child's place at Nursery, full fees including any consumables charges will be charged during family holidays and periods of illness and absence.
+Fees can be increased at any point.